 "We just put a brand new roof on it this spring," says Denise.
 "We're going to miss not seeing it out our window anymore."

 The barn was built in 1908.
-Denise and Bernard have owned it since 1960.
+Bernard's parents bought the farm in 1960 and it has stayed in the family.
 Their round barn is a community landmark and tourist spot on Route 58.

 "You'll see people stopped on the side of the road taking pictures of it," says neighbor Dustin Sanville, who lives on his family named road, Sanville Drive.